andrewwhitehead/split-accum/README.md

 - 100 partitions can be signed in about 50ms.
 - A membership proof can be generated in about 7ms and verified in about 8ms.
 Only the verifier needs to perform pairing operations.
+- A membership proof is 516 bytes and the manager's public key is 288 bytes.

 For a concrete example (sizes are adjustable according to desired performance):